 Excerpt: "With On Holy Ground, Routledge adds a thoughtful and welcome volume to its growing list of titles related to religious education and Christian education .Gearon begins by taking his readers on a sobering tour of the rejection of the sacred, which rejection he views as the root of the modern project .After making stops at Darwin, Kant, and Marx, Gearon notes that religious education in the modern period requires 'a close reading of the texts of modernity' (p.
 4).
 While Gearon does not burden his readers with too many details of such a reading, he does provide evidence throughout his volume that he has done that reading himself."

 Badley, Ken, "Book Review of Gearon, Liam: On Holy Ground - the Theory and Practice of Religious Education" (2012).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 187.